Invasive alien plants not only threaten our fynbos landscapes, they also threaten our water security.

 While the drought is now no longer an immediate threat, drilling continues.
-The Kogelberg Biosphere Reserve is now working with relevant stakeholders to find ways of monitoring the impacts of this on the environment before it’s too late.
+The Kogelberg Biosphere is now working with relevant stakeholders to find ways of monitoring the impacts of this on the environment before it’s too late.
 It’s essential that drilling is done in a sustainable manner and that alternatives are also considered to groundwater abstraction.
-This is an ongoing project which the KBR Directors are closely involved in.
+This is an ongoing project which our Directors are closely involved in.

 We are a not-for-profit company and a public benefit organisation.
 All funds raised therefore go to meeting our motto: Nature for Life.

 We can provide 18A tax exemption certificates to donors.

 The Betty’s Bay Hack Group, the oldest in South Africa, recently celebrated its 60th anniversary.
 It all started in February 1963 when Denys Heesom challenged Betty’s Bay residents to join him in tackling the alien vegetation encroaching on the Betty’s Bay fynbos.

 On Sunday 4 April, the Kogelberg Biosphere Wildlife Rescue (KBWR) team, with the assistance of the Overstrand Municipality, members of the public and Betty’s Bay